ryanyee3/colleges_shiny_app/README.md

 * U.S. Department of Education [College Scorecard](https://collegescorecard.ed.gov/data/)
 * U.S. News & World Report National University Rankings via [Andrew G. Reiter](https://andyreiter.com/datasets/)
-* Crime Data
+* U.S. Department of Education [Campus Safety and Security Data](https://ope.ed.gov/campussafety/#/)

-Rankings and crime data can be found in the `data` folder.
+Rankings and safety data can be found in the `data` folder.
 College Scorecard data must be downloaded from https://collegescorecard.ed.gov/data/.
-After downloading the data, open `.zip` file and rename folder to `CollegeScorecard`.
+After downloading the data, open `.zip` file and rename folder to `scorecard`.
 Move this folder to `data` before running `clean_data.R`.
 A merged dataset used in the application is available in the `colleges.csv` which can be found in the `data` folder.)